NoobTaco/equibop-ptt/README.md

     - `--key`: The key code to listen for (default: "KEY_F16").
 See `evdev` docs for key names.
     - `--verbose`: Enable debug logging.

+## Auto-Start (System Service)

+To run this script automatically in the background when you log in:

+1. Run the interactive setup script:
+    ```bash
+    ./setup.sh
+    ```
+    This will help you configure the device/key and create a systemd user service.

+2.  **Manage the service**:
+    ```bash
+    # Check status
+    systemctl --user status equibop-ptt

+    # Stop service
+    systemctl --user stop equibop-ptt

+    # Disable auto-start
+    systemctl --user disable equibop-ptt
+    ```

 ## License

 MIT License.
 See [LICENSE](LICENSE) for details.